We did it! The third wave #2031 SS of the ESC is here!

 In 2005, Rosalind Krauss wrote A Voyage through the North Sea: Art in the Age of the Post-Media Condition.
 Where the hybridization approach — implemented particularly in the language of the installation — implied a dissolution of art in capitalist logic.
 In recent years, the appearance and diffusion of new (re) production tools, used by both the commercial sphere and the artistic sphere, update this observation.
 Hence leading to reconsider it from the perspective of reproducibility and to question the uniqueness of work.’

-The work Still Life, or still life, is defined through a set of recovered broken mobile screens.
-These screens reflect the modes of production and consumption of contemporary society.
-They deny the figurative image status because of the rupture that also generates abstraction.
-And based on its accumulation and linear arrangement, means of the pressure (metal clamps that prevent the work from falling to the ground and collapsing its meaning) represent a recontextualization of a consumer article.
-So when this used article has already fulfilled its mission and became obsolete, useless, and far from a production system, it establishes a new meaning.
-Which forms from a narrative that is based on the imposed physicality of a set of broken mobile screens.
-And in the face of a dematerialized society and oppression, exerted by the digital environment and capitalism on the human being.
+The work Still Life is defined through a set of recovered broken mobile screens that reflect the modes of production and consumption of contemporary society.
+This set of broken mobile screens denies the figurative status of the image because of the fractured surface that, in fact, also generates abstraction.
+And based on its accumulation and linear arrangement, the means of the pressure (metal clamps that prevent the work from falling to the ground and collapsing its meaning) represent a recontextualization of a consumer article.
+So when this used article has already fulfilled its mission and became obsolete, useless, and far from a production system, it establishes a new meaning formed from a narrative that is based on the imposed physicality of those mobile screens and in the face of a dematerialized society and oppression, exerted by the digital environment and capitalism on the human being.
 That is in addition to the almost absolute and vital dependence on the daily experience of our own community.

 Branch, bud and background / 2021